swgraham/frcc_cng_2001_bashlab/README.md

 Create a bash script that takes a directory as an argument and prints the list of files and how many lines and words are in each file.
 If the directory doesn't exist it should notify user.

+## Script Name

+script should be named `username_lab2.sh` where username is YOUR userid.
+Ex: `swgraham_lab2.sh`

 ## Input

-Use the directory data in this repo as the Directory name
+Use the directories `data` and `data2` in this repo as the Directory names

 Example:
-./scriptname.sh data
+./swgraham_lab2.sh data

 ## Output
 ```
+$ ./swgraham_lab2.sh data
 ==========================================================
+=             Script Author: Scott Graham                =
 =              Files in Directory: data                  =
 ==========================================================
+somedir: Skipping, it is a directory
 file_1.txt has       21 lines and      209 words
 file_10.txt has       69 lines and      665 words
 file_2.txt has       22 lines and      219 words